Nitrokey/pynitrokey-nrf52-uploader/README.md

-# pynitrokey-nrf52-uploader
+# nRF52 Bootloader Firmware Upload Module

+Anything inside this directory is originally extracted from: https://github.com/NordicSemiconductor/pc-nrfutil.
-extract from NordicSemiconductor/pc-nrfutil to manage/upload firmware to a nRF52 with pynitrokey
+In detail anything that is needed to upload a signed firmware image to a Nitrokey 3 Mini with an nRF MCU.